ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .callout}

-## Commonly used shells and relation to existing neuroimaging projects
+## Commonly used shells and their relevance to existing neuroimaging projects

 - **sh** - a POSIX compliant shell.
 Generic name, not a specific project